Maemol/maemol.github.io/_posts/2019-04-15-AI-FInance.md

 Artificial Intelligence and more specifically machine learning is transforming several industries.
 Without going into too much detail, Machine Learning is a subset of data science.
 They are algorithms that observe, manipulate and transform data in order to make predictions.
 Unlike traditional programming, there is no need to precisely define all the steps between incoming and outgoing data.
 We implement a learning model that adjusts by iterating on a large number of cases.
 In many cases, the quality of the result will depend on the amount of data available to drive the model.

-Now let's review some examples of applications in the financial world (banking, insurance and investment):
+Now let's review some examples of applications in the financial world (banking, insurance and investment).

 ### Automation

 It's possible to extract essential data from documents or to have a program that can interact in natural language with a client via the combination of a language model and a natural language processing algorithm.
 A language model is a model that predicts the next word in a sentence based on the previous words.
-It's often trained on a very large number of documents, for example OpenAI (https://openai.com/blog/better-language-models/) trained their model with 8 million web pages.
+It's often trained on a very large number of documents, for example [OpenAI](https://openai.com/blog/better-language-models/) trained their model with 8 million web pages.
 Afterwards, you can teach the model the specific features of a certain type of document (legal documents, for example) using a technique called Transfer Learning.

 Examples:
 - Automate time-consuming tasks for a human such as: